-- Education of residents, medical students, and staff on abuse issues
+- Educate and train medical students, residents and staff on child abuse issues